quinterojose/KeePassDPG/README.md

 #### Dictionary

-This tab is used to specify the password length.
+This tab is used to specify the word dictionary to use.
 The generator uses several dictionary files, one for each word length to randomly select a word.

 #### Substitution